Date of Award

 It is apparent that the trunk flexion or rotation manual muscle test cannot be used to the abdominal muscle's ability to stabilize the lumbar spine.
 Stabilization is a complex neuromuscular skill.
 It appears that it can only be quantified through functional tests that measure an individual's ability to maintain a neutral spine.

 Shamus, Eric C., "Non-Predictability of Abdominal Strength and Function with Trunk Manual Muscle Testing in Patients with Low Back Pain" (2001).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 188.